Road Trip Time: 4 Ways to Reduce Travel Costs

 3. Unexpected Rental Car Fees

 Fees for a second driver, satellite radio access, emergency roadside assistance, or using EZ Pass to pay tolls can all add up to high car rental fees.
-If you’re planning to rent a car for your road trip, be sure to call the rental company beforehand to find out exactly what will be added to your bill.
+If you’re planning to rent a car for your road trip, be sure to call the reliable rental company like the car hire sydney beforehand to find out exactly what will be added to your bill.

 4. Expensive Road Food